-The following section outlines the most common structural LID BMPs and describes how each aids the hydrologic cycle, is constructed, and potential locations where each would contribute effectivelv.
-Following the most general description of the BMP are details for integrating that BMP into a historic district by providing siting and material recommendations.
+The following section outlines the most common structural LID BMPs and describes how each aids the hydrologic cycle, is constructed, and potential locations where each would contribute most effectively.
+Following the general description of the BMP are details for integrating that BMP into a historic district by providing siting and material recommendations.
 The structural LID BMPs covered are: